snowflakedb/snowflake-connector-net/README.md

 * Delete any logs collected thus far and make sure that all copies are deleted.
 * If you cannot upgrade for any reason, please ensure all debugging is disabled
 * If you are concerned about a potential compromise, contact Snowflake Customer Support for assistance with invalidating all active sessions/tokens.

+2. Global http connection settings -
+	Snowflake has identified an issue where the connector is globally enforcing TLS 1.2 and certificate revocation checks with connectors up to v1.2.1.
+	Starting with v2.0.0, the connector will set these locally.
+However note that connector is now targeting .Net framework 4.7.2.
+	When upgrading to v2.0.0, you might also need to run "Update-Package -reinstall" to update the dependencies.